 Royal Agricultural Society – try for Melbourne Polytechnic’s student award in 2016.

 After graduating, opportunities for employment include, agronomy consultant with agricultural, chemical or fertiliser stakeholders, or with farming and cropping enterprises.
 Farm management – enter into share farming arrangements or apply your skills and knowledge to your own farming enterprise.
 Job vacancies can be sourced on websites, such as www.agbizcareers.com.au.

-Work placement is not a requirement for this qualification although students are encouraged to gain practical experience with agricultural enterprises and agencies.
+Practical placement is not a requirement for this qualification although students are encouraged to gain practical work with agricultural enterprises and agencies.